-It is not feasible for documents like 217PlusTM, MIL-HDBK-217, or other prediction methodologies to contain failure rate models on every conceivable type of component and assembly.
+It is not feasible for reliability prediction methodologies of any kind to contain failure rate models for every conceivable type of component and assembly.
 Traditionally, reliability prediction models have been primarily applicable only for generic electronic components.
-Therefore, EPRD-2014 serves a number of different needs, such as:
+Therefore, EPRD-2024 serves a number of different needs, such as:

-- 1. Provide failure rate data on commercial quality components - 2.
+- 1. Provide surrogate failure rate data sources when an organization does not have failure rate experience data from its own products/systems. - 2.
 Provide failure rates on components in cases where data or analyses are not otherwise available, feasible or required